 And now, despite all the training and experience of our staff, Adam has not eaten a proper lunch.

-Adam’s dad had good intentions.
+Adam’s dad had the best intentions.

 But Adam hasn’t eaten lunch.

-This kind of situation plays out all too often at dinner tables with young kids everywhere.
+This kind of situation plays out all too often at dinner tables with young children everywhere.
 Introducing new foods is a challenge for any parent at home.
 It’s even more challenging for students and teachers at school.

 But, have no fear, even the pickiest eaters can be persuaded to at least try new foods.
 With proper motivation, encouragement and pure parental determination, any child can learn to enjoy liver and onions just the same as an apple pie… Well, maybe not! #impossible